rereadyou/pintu-editor/README.md

 pintu-editor
 ============

-Yet another WYSIWYG html editor
+#Yet another WYSIWYG html editor

-Have you ever used the gmail WYSIWYG html editor Feel like it Wanna have one in your website Here is your choice
+Have you ever used the gmail WYSIWYG html editor?
+Feel like it?
+Wanna have one in your website?

-Pintu editor is just what you need A html editor totally of Google gmail kind
+Pintu editor is just your choice!